BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP**

 - MUST monitor the blockchain and update `onchain_payments`.
-- MUST set the transaction as confirmed after `onchain_address_confirms` confirmations.
+- SHOULD set the transaction as confirmed after `lsps1.info.options.minimum_depth` confirmations.
 - MUST change the payment state to `PAID` when all the payments for the order are confirmed.
 - MUST set open.state to `PENDING`.
 - If the order expired and the channel has NOT been opened, OR the channel open failed.